Xacfran/antimicrobial_peptides_chiroptera/README.md

 grep ">0" apd_and_vertebrates_AMPs.fasta | sed "s/|/\t/g ; s/(/\t/g; s/,/\t/g" | awk '{print $2}' | sort | uniq > list_of_APD3_amps_names.txt
 ```

-I wrote a script to obtain a `interpro.results.tsv` file that would allow me to get counts of any other AMP family per species, and to get rid of the ones that were not AMPs.
+Finally, I got rid of proteins that were not AMPs and counted predicted AMP families per species with the code below and saved it in the `interpro_results.tsv` file.

 ```bash
 for bat in $(cat bat_list_amps.txt)